 In the meantime, in a food processor, pulse garlic cloves and celery.
-Add in all other ingredients and pulse until smooth, stopping occasionally to scrape down the sides.
+Add in the avocado, salt, water. lemon juice, and basil and pulse until smooth, stopping occasionally to scrape down the sides.

 Spray a large grill pan with cooking spray and preheat over medium-high heat.

 Remove the meat from the marinade and season both sides with salt and pepper.
 Discard the marinade.
 Cook the meat in the grill pan over medium-high heat for about 3 minutes per side for medium rare.

 Add a dollop of sauce to the top of the steak and serve.

 Greek Yogurt Mashed Potatoes

 1/2 pound red bliss potato (with skins) 1 TBSP fresh parsley, minced